Drinking Water Quality Management

 - A proactive or preventative approach rather than a reactive management strategies to identify and manage risks to public health;

 - The establishment and documentation of management procedures;

 - Continuous improvement of the quality management system.

 As required by the Drinking Water Quality Management System, Norfolk County Council and Mayor as the designated owners endorsed, on July 25, 2011 the Operational Plan and the Quality Management System Policy by signing the Commitment and Endorsement statement which is one of the elements of the Operational Plan.
-To view a copy of the Operational Plan, or to obtain more information on the County’s Drinking Water Quality Management System, please call the Quality Management System Representative at 519-582-2100 Ext.
-1505.
+To request a copy of the most current Operational Plan, please email Shaun Earls, Water & Wastewater Compliance Officer.